-School of Music auditions have moved online for the 2021-22 academic year.
-Most applicants will need to submit at least 1 recording with their application while select others will need to submit a full pre-screening.
-In order to be reviewed for admission - the application, fee and all required documents must be submitted by one of the designated deadlines:
+School of Music auditions will be held in-person at this time, closely following campus Community Health Standards.
+Most applicants will need to submit at least 1 recording with their application and schedule a live audition, while select others will need to submit a full prescreening to qualify for a live audition or interview.

 Applicants should have or be on track to receive a high school diploma or equivalent with the following academic subjects:

 |English||4||Four units in English emphasizing grammar, composition, and literature|

 |Foreign Language||2||Two consecutive credits of the same language.
 American Sign Language is acceptable|

 |Mathematics||3||Includes Algebra I, Algebra II and Geometry or a higher level course|

 |Science||3||Three course units in science including a life or biological science course, a physical science course and at least one laboratory course|

 This legislation only applies to seniors graduating from North Carolina Cooperative Innovative High Schools (Early Colleges) who will earn an Associate’s degree in addition to a high school diploma.